atharvaj1234/Sign-Language-Translator/Readme.md

   * Submit a pull request with a clear description.

 # 📄 License
-This project is licensed under the GNU 3.0 License.
+This project is licensed under the GPL 3.0 License.